If you're looking for water heater elements information, we have it all here. How they work, how to test, replace, or buy an element.

 can be installed in the tank.

-A low density flange ele. is hard to find.
+A low density flange water heater element is hard to find.

 This adapter kit can be found in most hardware stores.